astravant/digital-garden-jekyll/_notes/consistency.md

 ---
-title: Consistency is key
+title: Consistency is Key
 ---

 Show up.
 Do the work.
 Be consistent.

-Then go take a look at the [first note](/your-first-note){: .internal-link}.
+Do something every day to make progress towards your goals.